OctopusDeploy/docs/docs/packaging-applications/build-servers/tfs-azure-devops/using-octopus-extension/index.md

 To integrate with Octopus Deploy, an application must be packaged into either a NuGet, ZIP archive or tarball, and pushed to Octopus Deploy (or any external [feed supported](/docs/packaging-applications/package-repositories/index.md) by Octopus Server).

 :::hint
-We strongly recommend reading the [Build Versions in Team Build](build-versions-in-team-build.md) guide for advice around build and package versions.
+We strongly recommend reading the [Build Versions in Azure DevOps](build-versions-in-team-build.md) guide for advice around build and package versions.
 :::

 There are many ways to create such package formats in Azure DevOps, our recommended approach is to use [Archive Files](http://go.microsoft.com/fwlink/?LinkId=809083) task.